chence08/source2evm/readme.md

 ```

 - Every header is 32 bytes.
-- Every node value is at least 32 bytes, so every node is at least 64 byte.
+- Every `Node` value is at least 32 bytes, so every `Node` is at least 64 byte.
+- `Node`s are used for declarations only.
+Primitive calculators exist only on the stack only.

 ------